joemasilotti/bridge-components/README.md

 bin/importmap pin @joemasilotti/bridge-components
 ```

+#### 2. Register the Stimulus controllers

-Then register the controllers after starting your Stimulus application.
+Register the Stimulus controllers after starting your Stimulus application.

-You can register all the controllers at once:
+Register all the available controllers:

 ```javascript
 import { Application } from "@hotwired/stimulus"